Thank you, Scott Shannon, and thanks to all of you for being with us.

 Trader Joe's hikes banana price for the first time in decades.

-I mean, it is it is really unbelievable.
+I mean, it is really unbelievable.

 Renting is now cheaper than owning in all of America's 50 biggest metro areas.